-Jaundice, or icterus, refers to the yellowish discoloration of tissue caused by accumulated deposits of bilirubin.
-Bilirubin deposition most commonly occurs in the skin and the sclerae.
-It results from elevated bilirubin, starting at levels > 2 mg/dL.
+Jaundice, or icterus, is a yellowish discoloration of tissue caused by the accumulation of bilirubin deposits.
+Bilirubin deposition most commonly occurs in the skin and the sclerae and becomes apparent on physical exam when bilirubin levels reach > 2 mg/dL.
 Hyperbilirubinemia may be of prehepatic, intrahepatic, or posthepatic origin.
-Prehepatic causes include an accumulation of unconjugated bilirubin; intrahepatic and posthepatic jaundice may be due to cholestasis (i.e., the reduced formation or secretion of bile or extrahepatic biliary obstruction).
-In addition to jaundice, clinical features can include pruritus, pale stool in cases of intrahepatic or posthepatic cholestasis, and darkening of urine.
-Diagnosis relies on the analysis of laboratory values for cholestasis, liver function, and hemolysis, as well as ultrasound of the biliary tract.
+Prehepatic jaundice is caused by the accumulation of unconjugated bilirubin due to increased hemoglobin breakdown or impaired hepatic uptake/conjugation of bilirubin.
+Intrahepatic and posthepatic jaundice may be due to decreased excretion/impaired reuptake of bilirubin by the liver or cholestasis, which can result from either reduced formation/secretion of bile (nonobstructive cholestasis) or biliary obstruction (obstructive cholestasis).
+In addition to skin and sclerae discoloration, jaundice is also characterized by pruritus, darkening of urine, and pale stools (in case of intrahepatic or posthepatic cholestasis).
+Diagnosis is based on the laboratory markers of cholestasis, liver function, and hemolysis, as well as ultrasound of the biliary tract.
 Management of jaundice involves treatment of the underlying condition.
-In cases of moderate to severe pruritus, medication such as cholestyramine, rifampin, opioid antagonists, or ursodeoxycholic acid may be administered.
+In cases of moderate to severe pruritus, medication such as cholestyramine, rifampin, opioid antagonists, or ursodeoxycholic acid may be used.

 - Jaundice: yellowish discoloration of the skin, sclerae, and mucous membranes due to the deposition of bilirubin

 - Hyperbilirubinemia: an increased serum concentration of bilirubin